Leisure cycling

 The route north of Cheltenham is under development, though sections are open between Tewkesbury and Evesham on unsurfaced bridleway, and between Stratford and Rugby.
 These offer the opportunity for pleasant, short rides.
 A particular highlight is the Offchurch Greenway, which was formerly part of the Leamington to Rugby railway line.
 This flat, surfaced footpath and cycleway offers exceptional views across South Warwickshire along its one and a half miles.

-Route 41 is a lovely ride through beautiful English countryside which also takes in charming towns and cities such as Stratford-upon-Avon, known as the birthplace of Shakespeare, and Gloucester, where you can visit the medieval cathedral.
+Route 41 is a lovely ride through beautiful English countryside which connects charming towns with open landscape such as Stratford-upon-Avon and Off Church Greenway.

 Cyclist at Stratford Greenway